 These services may not seem necessary at first, but trusted companions can be an invaluable addition to a senior's lifestyle.

 Companion care can cost $4,290 on a monthly basis or $143 on a daily basis for homemaker services.
-Some care services charge by the hour and rates can vary greatly depending on where you live.
+Some care providers charge by the hour and rates can vary greatly depending on where you live.

-Typically, Medicare does not cover the costs of companion care unless it is medically necessary to recover from surgery or an illness on a short-term basis.
+Typically, Medicare does not cover the costs of senior companion care unless it is medically necessary to recover from surgery or an illness on a short-term basis.

 At the end of the day, some seniors may not be willing to admit that they need companions later in life.
 The stigma linked to mental health issues can prevent them from getting additional help.
-However, companion care can serve as a means of invaluable support for a senior, both in terms of emotional and physical wellbeing.
+However, companion care can serve as a means of invaluable support for a senior health, both in terms of emotional and physical wellbeing.